Carter DeHaven: Career

+DeHaven started his career in vaudeville in 1896 and made his Broadway debut portraying multiple roles in the 1903 musical Whoop-Dee-Doo.
+Other Broadway musicals he starred in included Miss Dolly Dollars (1905), The Queen of the Moulin Rouge (1908), Hanky Panky (1912), All Aboard (1913), and His Little Widows (1917).
+He also directed and starred as Bertie Stewart in the 1910 Broadway play The Girl in the Taxi by playwright Stanislaus Stange.

-DeHaven started his career in vaudeville in 1896 and started acting in movies in 1915.
+DeHaven started acting in movies in 1915.
 He regularly starred in comedy shorts up until 1923.
 He worked for Paramount in 1920, and some of his films were directed by Charley Chase.

 A 1923 short Character Studies uses editing as DeHaven "transforms" himself into the spitting image of various major film stars of the era: Buster Keaton, Harold Lloyd, Douglas Fairbanks, Roscoe 'Fatty' Arbuckle and 9-year-old Jackie Coogan.
 This was the only film in which Keaton and Lloyd appeared together and also marked Keaton's last film appearance with Arbuckle, his former partner.

 DeHaven went on to work with Charlie Chaplin as assistant director on Modern Times (1936) and assistant producer for The Great Dictator (1940).
 In the latter film, he also played the Bacterian Ambassador.
 In the 1959–60 season, he appeared four times in various roles, and his daughter Gloria once as Rosemary Blaker, in the episode "Love Affair" on the television series Johnny Ringo.
 At this time he also guest-starred on The Donna Reed Show in the role of Fred Miller in "It Only Hurts When I Laugh".

 In 1965, DeHaven played an old man, Henry, walking with his wife in a park in the Bewitched episode "Eye of the Beholder".